 Baba got married and I spent the weekend partying with the most gorgeous family whom I absolutely adore.
 It was fabulous to be back amongst people who make my heart smile and in whose company I always seem to be a big barrel of fun.

 Someone mentioned that my saree made up for the starless skies on the summer night.
 And that’s a compliment I’m ready to take all the way to the bank.

 N and I spent an hour catching up over lunch by a table next to tall windows with sunlight streaming through the room.
-The hour just ran away far too quickly over conversations dotted with quick sarcastic jabs and loud laughter.
+The hour just ran away far too quickly from us, while we had conversations dotted with sarcastic jabs and loud laughter.

 Only just discovered that the unabridged version of The Count of Monte Cristo has more than 1200 pages!!
 I’ve been reading this book from the 6th grade and have never realised how much of French history is described in the book.
 And the number of references to India is staggering.

 A picture of the Strangers Project that sparked the lovely conversation with a friend visiting from NY.